MicrosoftDocs/dataexplorer-docs/data-explorer/find-my-partner.md

 **"Activate data.
 Augment intelligence.
 Amplify outcomes."**

-Besides these general descriptions of our capabilities one of our strongest sectors is Automotive, where we have the chance to work on plenty of IoT use cases and references with the Azure Data Explorer.
+Besides these general descriptions of our capabilities, one of our strongest sectors is Automotive, where we have the chance to work on plenty of IoT use cases and references with the Azure Data Explorer.

 **Partner type**